-Now, should we think that these conflicts, political and social, inherent in China today are so great that the country is likely to go through another process of political turbulence and swing radically once again from right to left?

-After the passing of Mao and Zhou, China experienced the ghastly "Tian An Men Square Incident" and the shocking political change in Beijing (the downfall of the Gang of Four) in 1976, and has since been undergoing de-Maoization.
-From the way the country appears today, generally it does not seem likely to show another radical change in domestic or foreign policy.
-In other words, it now seems impossible to reverse the pragmatic trend against the Cultural Revolution-to go back on the policy laid down by the late Zhou En-lai, who sought "de-Maoization under Mao" after the failure of the Cultural Revolution.
+Should we now expect that the political and social conflicts inherent in China today are so great that the country is likely to go through another process of political turbulence and swing radically once again from right to left?
+After the deaths of Mao and Chou, China experienced the ghastly "Tian An Men Square Incident" and the shocking political change in Peking (the downfall of the Gang of Four) in 1976 and has since been undergoing de-Maoization.
+From the way the country appears today, it does not seem likely that another radical change in domestic or foreign policy will occur soon.
+In other words, it now seems impossible to reverse the pragmatic trend against the Cultural Revolution-to go back on the policy laid down by the late Chou En-lai, who sought "de-Maoization under Mao" after the failure of the Cultural Revolution.
 Why?

 The most important reason may be found in the objective, historical position in which China today finds itself.
-After a decade of political turmoil following the Cultural Revolution, the Fourth National People's Congress held its First Session in January, 1975, and at this meeting Zhou En-lai delivered a political report2-a sort of political will in which Zhou, dedicated to the cause of his country, prescribed its future in the form of a "Four Modernizations" program aimed at building up modern industrial and economic systems in China.
-Whatever difficulties are in store for the program, China today has social, national reasons that compel it to proceed, without ever turning back, in the direction called for by the program.
-The old cycle of moderation and radicalism, which has been repeated consistently in the process of domestic construction since the foundation of the People's Republic, can no longer go on after a decisive phase in the early seventies.
-This social, national necessity was earlier demonstrated in a paradoxical way by the pay raise demands of the workers participating in the Hangzhou Incident of 1975.
-From this viewpoint, this social development, like the Tian An Men Square Incident with its anti-Maoist implications, is even more significant than such political developments as the Lin Biao Affair, in predicting the future of Chinese society.
-The same social, political necessity makes China want to deal with other countries in an opener, more stable way.
-Unless "the Chinese world order" is threatened in peripheral areas along its borders, as in the case of the recent hostilities with Vietnam, resulting in a serious loss of Chinese prestige in the world, it seems that China in the eighties will have to seek such open relations with the rest of the world while taking meticulous care to maintain the balance of power with other major powers including the Soviet Union.
+After a decade of political turmoil following the Cultural Revolution, the Fourth National People's Congress held its First Session in January 1975, and at this meeting, Chou En-lai delivered a political report-a kind of political legacy in which Chou prescribed China's future in the form of a "Four Modernizations" program aimed at building up modern industrial and economic systems in China.
+Whatever difficulties are in store for the program, China today has social and national reasons that compel it to proceed, without turning back, in the direction called for by the program.
+The old cycle of moderation and radicalism, which has been repeated consistently in the process of domestic construction since the foundation of the People's Republic, can no longer be repeated since decisive changes of the early 1970s.
+This was earlier demonstrated in a paradoxical way by the pay raise demands of the workers participating in the Hangzheu Incident of 1975.

+This social development, like the Tian An Men Square Incident with its anti-Maoist implications, is even more significant than such political developments as the Lin Biao Affair in predicting the future of Chinese society.
+The same necessity makes China want to deal with other countries in a more open, stable way.
+Unless "Chinese world order" is threatened in peripheral areas along its borders, as in the case of the recent hostilities with Vietnam, resulting in a serious loss of Chinese prestige in the world, it seems that China in the 1980s will have to seek such open relations with the rest of the world while taking meticulous care to maintain the balance of power with other major powers including the Soviet Union.